 How to Write a Project Charter

-Given that the premise of the DMAIC methodology is project based, we must take the necessary steps to define and initiate a project; hence the need for a project charter.
+Given that the DMAIC methodology is project-based, we must take the necessary steps to define and initiate a project; hence the need for a project charter.

-The purpose of a project charter is to provide vital information about a project in a quick and easy to comprehend manner.
-Project charters are used to get approval and “buy-in” for projects and initiatives.
+The purpose of a project charter is to provide vital information about a project in a quick, easy-to-understand manner.
+Project charters are used to get approval and "buy-in" for projects and initiatives.
 They are also useful in declaring specific characteristics of a project:

 Project Charter: Key Elements